DominiqueMakowski/PHQ4R/README.md

 ## Modifications for the Refined version

-In order to better capture potential mild mood inflections without altering the scale scoring or structure, we added the **"Once or twice"** option in between not at all and several (see [Dobson et al., 1979](https://journals.sagepub.com/doi/abs/10.2466/pms.1979.49.2.575), for the choice of the label).
+The gap between "Not at all" and "Several days" is quite large and leaves out the possibility of a more subtle occurence.
+While this is not necessarily an issue (especially in clinical and diagnostic contexts), it might lead to a low discrimination on the lower end of the spectrum.
+In order to better capture potential mild mood inflections without altering the scale scoring or structure, we added the **"Once or twice"** option in between **Not at all** and **Several** (see [Dobson et al., 1979](https://journals.sagepub.com/doi/abs/10.2466/pms.1979.49.2.575), for the choice of the label).
 The new response scale is:

 - 0: "Not at all"
 - 0.5: "Once or twice"